mrquincle/mrquincle/README.md

 Wants to help build/create/foster companies that want to:

-* Aid the electrification of particular difficult sectors/applications where it has nevertheless a large impact.
+* Aid the **electrification** of particular difficult sectors/applications where it has nevertheless a large impact.
-* Implement wireless charging at a distance of a couple of meters.
+* Implement **wireless charging** at a distance of a couple of meters.
 Charging is (and cables are) the most important barrier to widespread adoption of chips in everything.
 Backscatter tech is awesome.
 Without this it's still the stone age.
-* Grow lab-grown meat.
-Without the use of animals for meat, it's an excellent product.
-Same with fish, eggs, milk, butter, and cheese.
+* Grow **lab-grown meat**.
+Without the use of animals, meat is an excellent product.
+Same is true for fish, eggs, milk, butter, and cheese.
-* Build energy tech at the physical periphery of Europe to foster the local economy and move the entire continent faster on the path of sustainability.
+* Build **energy tech** at the physical periphery of Europe to foster the local economy and move the entire continent faster on the path of sustainability.
-* Grow sea farms.
+* Grow **sea farms**.
 Requires extensive robotization to make aquaculture economically efficient.
 Might also require getting sunlight into deeper sea levels.
 Big advantage is that the sea is 3D.
 It's a huge volume to grow crops in.
+* Build **embodied artificial intelligent** systems (robots, self-driving cars, drones).
+We won't have enough hands in the future.

 <!--
 **mrquincle/mrquincle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.